Carroll Dunham Galerie Eva Presenhuber / Zurich | | Flash Art

 Orange Sky (2) (2018–19) sees one man picking up or dropping the other beneath a burning orange sky and pulsing yellow sun.
 At the center of the composition, testicles and toes combine in a tangle of swollen oblongs.
 Skin is stained with scrubby brush marks of pink and brown, a mix of bruises and mud alongside finger marks where flesh has been slapped.

 The effect leaves us in limbo: these works cannot be pinned down, which feels strangely unnerving.
 They are neither violent nor sexy; the figuration winks at both abstraction and caricature.
 Given their cartoonish depiction of flesh, they should somehow be lighthearted or funny.
 Dunham is known for such semantics: the voluptuous women of his “Bathers” series channel the joie de vivreof Henri Matisse or André Derain — all sun, skin, and sea.
-Dunham has described the works in this exhibition as “self-aware, slightly problematic history painting.”
+Dunham has described the works in this exhibition as “self-aware, somewhat problematized natural history paintings.”
 While “history paintings” usually depict a narrative moment, this story remains intentionally unclear (indeed, slightly problematically so).

 Stranger still, we never see these men’s eyes.
 Their faces are always turned.
 The only direct gaze comes from a little brown dog and bat-like creatures in the background who seem poised and wise: symbolic soothsayers overseeing this lusty tussle.
 In one of the show’s two closing paintings, Red Ending (2018), a man straddles the other, his bloodied hands raised, holding two eyes.
 Are they his?
 Are they his opponent’s?
 Are they an animal’s?
 And have they been fighting or fucking?
 Unlike Sophocles’s Oedipus, who gouges out his own eyes in despair when the truth of his story emerges (father murdered, mother bedded) — the tale of these two remains ever mysterious.
 They are at once satirical characters and a formal exercise in shaping abstraction; a push and pull that perhaps, in the end, tells a lonely tale about mankind’s simple savage strangeness.